S

 Scientific Name

 The song thrush’s scientific name is Turdus philomelos.
-Turdus is Latin for “thrush” and philomelos comes from the Greek philo, whose meaning is “loving” and melos, whose meaning is “song.”
+Turdus is Latin for “thrush,” and philomelos comes from the Greek philo, whose meaning is “loving,” and melos, whose meaning is “song.”
 So the meaning of the bird’s name may be “the thrush that loves to sing.”
 Besides this, the bird was named after Philomela, a princess in Greek mythology who had her tongue cut out but was changed into a singing bird.
 The song thrush has three subspecies:

-• Turdus philonmelos philomelos
+• Turdus philomelos philomelos

 • Turdus philomelos clarkei